Particular/docs.particular.net/nservicebus/messaging/best-practice-enforcement.md

 ---
 title: Enforcement of best practices
-summary: How to enable/disable the enforcement of messaging best practices based on Events and Commands
+summary: How to enable/disable the enforcement of messaging best practices based on events and commands
 component: Core
-reviewed: 2016-11-05
+reviewed: 2018-09-21
 versions: '[6.0,)'
 tags:
  - Convention